datalatte-ai/.github/profile/README.md

             alt="follow on Twitter"></a>
 </p>

-datalatte enables people to anonymize, tokenize and monetize their data and provides market researchers with insights and survey tools to validate their product ideas with a web3 native community.
+Datalatte offers market researchers insights and survey tools to help them verify their product ideas with a web3 native community while enabling users to anonymize, tokenize, and monetize their data.

 Community Knowledge Graph (KG)
 ==============================